-

 99% recommend us Lower prices - guaranteed Financially protected by ATOL

-A country of jungles, deserts, volcanoes, canyons, pristine coastlines, music, art, gastronomy, living indigenous communities and the well-preserved, incredible remains of ancient cities; Mexico has so many draws it is difficult to know where to begin.
+A country of jungles, deserts, volcanoes, canyons, pristine coastlines, music, art, gastronomy, living indigenous communities and the well-preserved, incredible remains of ancient cities; Mexico has so many attractions that it is difficult to know where to begin.
+Many don’t appreciate the sheer scale of the country: it occupies a land mass over 8 times the size of the UK, bordering the USA to its north and Guatemala and Belize to the south, and its history spans over 13,000 years.